The Fully Open Source version of the LKB

 LKB-FOS on macOS and Linux

 On macOS, LKB-FOS requires the open source application XQuartz.
 If you don't already have XQuartz, download it from https://www.xquartz.org and install it.
-The LKB-FOS binary for macOS is lkb.command.
+The LKB-FOS binary for macOS is lkb.darwin_x86_64.
 You can run this binary by typing its name in the Terminal application or in an xterm hosted by XQuartz.
-Alternatively, you can just double-click the file.
+To start the LKB without going through the Unix command line, just double click the LKB.app application.
 Aquamacs http://aquamacs.org works well for running LKB-FOS as a process inside emacs.

 On Linux, LKB-FOS requires the Unix application xclip, which is not installed by default in all Linux distributions.
 In Ubuntu, to download and install it you can run the command sudo apt-get install xclip.
 The LKB-FOS binary for Linux is lkb.linux_x86_64.